benjaminingreens/site/content.md

 ## Tuesday 26th August 2025

+**6:00**
+Epidural seemed to fail.
+Contractions above average in regularity.
+More medication to slow down contractions.
+Anaesthetist requested again to examine epidural

 **5:05**
 Examination shows about 5-6cm dilation.
 Next examination in 4 hours will hopefully show full dilation, at which point pushing Asa out can begin.
 I don't think a doctor is coming to consult